Wake structures and performance of wind turbine rotor with harmonic surging motions under laminar and turbulent inflows: Introduction

-Wake recovery rates are proposed to be faster for FOWTs in motions due to the extra unsteadiness (instabilities) introduced, and this may lead to shorter optimal inter-spacing between turbines for floating wind farms compared to bottom-mounted ones \cite{rezaeiha2021wake, arabgolarcheh2022modeling}.
-Indeed, Kopperstad et al. \cite{kopperstad2020aerodynamic} had found faster wake recovery rates for FOWT in motions with ADM (actuator disk model) using LES (large eddy simulation) under both laminar and turbulent inflows, and Chen et al. \cite{chen2022modelling} also found faster wake recovery rates using IDDES (improved delayed detached eddy simulation) with geometric resolved FOWT rotor under laminar inflow.
-However, the above mentioned studies either employed CFD models which are not able to capture fine flow structures well (such as tip vorticies) or imposed a laminar inflow conditions (which is unrealistic out in the fields), and these are also the cases for most of the other previous numerical researches about FOWT in motions (a large portion of studies used URANS for turbulence closure, which is not designed to solve the transient properties) \cite{micallef2021floating, tran2016cfd, chen2022modelling}.
-It should be emphasized that when modeling the wakes of bottom-mounted wind turbines using LES with ALM (actuator line model), behaviors of wakes will be very different between operating under laminar inflow conditions and operating under turbulent inflow conditions \cite{troldborg2009actuator, chivaee2014large}, and this is expected to be the case for FOWT in motions as well.
-Also that the differences of the wake structures between the bottom-mounted wind turbines and the ones in motions are mainly arose in the different interaction modes of the released tip vorticies \cite{chen2022modelling, kleine2022stability}.
-Regarding the above mentioned, this work studied wakes of FOWT in motions both under laminar and turbulent inflow conditions with high-fidelity CFD models which are able to capture the fine structure of the wakes (LES with ALM), intending to provide deeper insight about the wake dynamics of FOWT in motions under different inflow conditions.
-For the motions, harmonic surging were focused, and the motions were prescribed without considering hydrodynamic coupling.
+Previous numerical studies indicate that FOWTs subjected to motions may exhibit accelerated wake recovery rates, suggesting the potential for reduced spacings in floating wind farms compared to bottom-fixed counterparts \cite{rezaeiha2021wake, arabgolarcheh2022modeling}.
+For instance, Kopperstad et al. \cite{kopperstad2020aerodynamic} had found faster wake recovery rates for a FOWT in motion using LES (large-eddy simulation) with ADM (actuator disk model) under both laminar and turbulent inflow conditions.
+Chen et al. \cite{chen2022modelling} also found faster wake recovery rates using IDDES (improved delayed detached eddy simulation) with geometric resolved FOWT rotor under laminar inflow conditions.
+To this point, it has been widely accepted that the enhanced wake recovery for a surging wind turbine rotor is mainly attributed to the increased turbulence level in its wake~\cite{micallef2021floating, chen2022modelling, kleine2022stability, ramos2022investigationI}.
+However, most of the previous numerical research about FOWT in motion employed CFD (computational fluid dynamic) models that are not able to capture fine flow structures well (such as tip vortices) and/or imposed laminar inflow conditions, which are unrealistic in the fields \cite{micallef2021floating, tran2016cfd, chen2022modelling}.
+These shortcomings are relevant since the wind turbine wake aerodynamics modeled with turbulent inflow conditions differ markedly from those modeled with laminar inflow conditions \cite{troldborg2009actuator, sarlak2014large, li2022onset}.
+Also, different dynamics of the released tip vortices are the main cause for a FOWT in motion to have different wake characteristics and wake structures from the bottom-fixed ones \cite{chen2022modelling, kleine2022stability}.
+Note that the mentioned shortcomings are also applicable when modeling the rotor aerodynamic performance, since inflow conditions directly affect rotor performance.
+Lower fidelity CFD models, such as ADM, cannot reliably capture the effects of tip/root vortices and shed vortices properly \cite{micallef2021floating, troldborg2009actuator}.
+Regarding the above-mentioned, this work studies the wakes of a FOWT in motion both under laminar and turbulent inflow conditions with a high-fidelity CFD model that can capture the fine flow structures, namely LES with ALM (actuator line model), intending to provide deeper insights into the wake aerodynamics of a FOWT in motion.